Pete Flores

-Peter Paul Flores (born January 30, 1960) is an American politician.
-He represented District 19 in the Texas Senate from 2018 to 2021.
+Peter Paul Flores (born January 30, 1960) is an American politician representing Texas Senate District 24.
+He previously represented District 19 in the Texas Senate from 2018 to 2021.
 A member of the Republican Party, he was the first Hispanic Republican Texas State Senator in Texas history, and he was the first Republican to be elected in District 19 since 1879 during the Reconstruction Era.
-In the 2020 election, Flores was defeated by his Democratic challenger.
+In the 2020 election, Flores was defeated by his Democratic challenger Roland Gutierrez.
 Flores won the Republican nomination for Texas State Senate District 24 on May 24, 2022, defeating Raul Reyes by 60% to 40%.

 Early life

 Flores's parents, Margarito and Lilia Flores, retired in Laredo, Texas.
 Flores grew up in South Texas.
 He graduated from Laredo Martin High and attended Laredo Junior College before graduating from Texas A&M University.
 Flores worked as a farm technician for Texas A&M Veterinary School then was accepted to the Texas Game Warden Academy in 1985.